 Choose the right shoes

 If water gets into your shoes you’ve got no chance of your feet staying warm, so waterproof footwear is absolutely essential.
+Waterproof work boots for men would be an excellent choice.
 If you find your boots aren’t particularly cosy, get a good quality pair of woollen socks.
 You can also get sock liners, which help to draw moisture away from your feet – also helping them to stay dry and warm.

 Wool is your friend